Arghun-dev/NextJS-13-Promises-For-Props/README.md

 Dynamic functions rely on information that can only known at request time such as a user's cookies, current request headers, or the URL's search params.
 Using `cookies()` or `headers()` in a Server Component will opt the whole route into dynamic rendering at request time, while using `useSearchParams()` in Client Components will skip static rendering and instead render all Client Components up to the nearest parent Suspense boundry on the client.

 Dynamic data fetches are `fetch()` requests that specifically opt out of caching behavour by setting the cache option to `no-store` or revalidate to 0.

+## Layouts and Templates

+### Layouts

+Layouts are components that are shared between different pages.
+They wrap a page.
+Useful for common UI elements like navigation components.
+Layouts are only rendered once, they don't re-render on route changes.
+To create a layout, it's similar to pages, except creating a page.js you create a `layout.tsx`